www-jrtorres042-github-enterprise-org/git_microsoft-powershell_daemon_1_archimport_imap-p4_shield.io_shell-site_private-policy-diff-1/CODE_OF_CONDUCT.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
-* Focusing on what is best for the community
+* Focusing on what is best for the website
-* Showing empathy towards other community members
+* Showing empathy toward community members

 Examples of unacceptable behavior by participants include: